 I can remember being a kid and my dad going out with his buddies frog-gigging.
-It seemed like every weekend, I'd see them load up and head out with their frog gigging poles in hand.
+It seemed like every weekend, I'd see them load up and head out with their frog gigging pole in hand.
 I was a little too young to join in with them back then.
 However, if we fast-forward to my middle school years, me and my good buddy Chris would spend any day we could fishing.
 Then at night we'd go frog-gigging.
 It was always such a blast.
 And, it's something that I still thoroughly enjoy doing.

-How to make a Frog Gig
+How to Make a Frog Gig Pole

 Don't fret over this...